61+ Best Healthy Fish Recipes for Weight Loss

 Crisp Cornmeal Catfish With Corn Salsa

 Once food is battered and fried, doesn't it all start to taste the same?
 This catfish recipe mimics the satisfying crunch of a fried fillet and the corn salsa provides more flavor than you'd ever find in a coat of soybean oil.
+Plus, check out the benefits you'll get from including corn.

 Get our recipe for Crisp Cornmeal Catfish With Corn Salsa.